 Advanced study in vocal control; breathing, projection, pronunciation, articulation, dialect, vocal range and pitch; emphasis on speaking classical language; attention to the International Phonetic Alphabet.
+This course satisfies the Modes of Inquiry requirement for Artistic Expression.
+This course satisfies the proficiency requirement for Oral Communication in the disciplines.

-THRE 270 : Script Analysis
+THRE 270: Script Analysis

 Systems for analyzing scripts which may be employed by directors, actors, and/or designers.
+This course satisfies the proficiency requirement for Critical Thinking in the disciplines.